Chapter 2 Binary, ASCII, and Everything in Bit-ween

 Okay, now we have 1 + 1.
 We know that’s equal to the decimal value 2, which is 10 in binary.
 Just like we do in the normal addition process, we’ll want to fill in a 0 here and then carry the 1.
 Now, we have something that looks like this:

-Alrighty, taking into account the 1 we just carried, we have:
+Alrighty, taking into account the 1 we just carried, we have the following for the next space:

 And now, we can finish this off without a hitch: